Love Is Alive (Gary Wright song)

 "Love Is Alive" is a song by Gary Wright taken from the 1975 album The Dream Weaver.
 It features Wright on vocals and keyboards and Andy Newmark on drums, with all music except for the drums produced on the keyboards.
 The album's title cut and "Love Is Alive" both peaked at No. 2 on the Billboard Hot 100 singles chart.
 "Love Is Alive" spent 27 weeks on the chart, seven weeks longer than "Dream Weaver".
 Billboard ranked "Love Is Alive" as the No. 9 song of 1976.

-In the US, "Love Is Alive" peaked at number two on the Hot 100.
+In the US, "Love Is Alive" peaked at number two on the Hot 100, tied with "Dream Weaver" as his highest chart-topping single on that chart.
 "Kiss and Say Goodbye" by The Manhattans and "Don't Go Breaking My Heart" by Elton John and Kiki Dee kept it from the number one spot.
 In Canada, the song reached No. 6.